TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 console.log(IdDictionary.get(dict, id));
 ```

-### All custom LuaTable functions
+### All custom Lua table functions

-There are more LuaTable functions other than `LuaTableGet` and `LuaTableSet` that you can use:
+There are more Lua table functions other than `LuaTableGet` and `LuaTableSet` that you can use:

 - `LuaTableGet` - Standalone function that gets a value by key from a table.
 - `LuaTableGetMethod` - Method that gets a value by key from the table containing this method.